stackbit/jamstackthemes/content/theme/jekyll-dumbarton.md

   - Portfolio
 date: 2020-11-01T09:36:30.000Z
 github_branch: master
-description: A Jekyll theme designed for academics, powered by Bootstrap
+description: 'A Jekyll theme designed for academics, powered by Bootstrap'
-stale: true
+stale: false
 ---

 # About